 You should never ever use cat litter in the chicken coop.
-Chickens can peck at it and eat it, causing at best bad digestion problems, and at worst a painful death.
-Cat litter also produces enormous amounts of dust, that is dangerous for chickens respiratory systems.
+Chickens can peck at it and eat it, causing bad digestion problems, and possibly a painful death.
+Cat litter also produces enormous amounts of dust, that can cause respiratory problems in your flock.

 Pine shavings and Aspen shavings are fine for the chicken coop, but we don’t suggest using cedar shavings in the coop.
 Cedar is a very aromatic wood.
 This aroma can be damaging to your chickens respiratory systems.
 While it might not bother your chickens, it’s not worth the risk, especially when other options like pine shavings are likely to be the same price.

-You also don’t want to use flat newspaper in the chicken coop, or the chicken brooder for that matter.
-Flat newspaper is slippery, making it terrible for chickens feet and legs, especially while they’re young.
+Flat newspaper is slippery, making it terrible for chickens feet and legs, especially while they’re young chicks.
 Chickens can developed splayed legs from struggling to stand up straight on a slippery surface like newspaper.